physiopy/phys2bids/docs/contributorfile.rst

 Main reviewer
 ~~~~~~~~~~~~~
 At ``physiopy`` we use the "Assignees" section of a PR to mark the **main reviewer** for that PR.
+The main reviewer is the main responsible **for the quality of the repository and its next version release**, as well as **for the behaviour of the other reviewers**.
 The main reviewer:

 - Takes care of the reviewing process of the PR, in particular:
     - Invites the reviewers to finish their review in a relatively short time.
     - Checks that this document was respected in all its part, especially the part about `Pull Requests <#pr>`_.
+    - Invites other Reviewers to respect this document, especially the part about `reviews <#reviewing>`_, helps them doing it, and checks that they do.
+    - If a Reviewer keeps not respecting this document, flags them to the project manager.
+- Decides what to do in case of a coverage decrease (in *codecov/patch*).
+- In case of missing tests or updates to user documentation:
+    - Asks for more documentation or tests before approving the PR, *or*
+    - Checks that the adequate issues have been opened to address the lack of documentation or tests (1 issue per item).
+- Double-checks that the title is clear and the labels are correct to trigger an adequate ``auto`` release - feel free to change them.

-- Is the one that is going to merge the PR.
+- **Is the one that is going to merge the PR.**
 - After the PR got merged and a new release was triggered, checks that:
     - The documentation was updated correctly (if changed).
-    - The Pipy version of the repository coincides with the new release (if changed).
+    - The Pypi version of the repository coincides with the new release (if changed).
     - New contributors or forms of contributions were correctly added in the README (if changed).

 .. _styling: